DavidScales/oss/oss/README.md

 #### Set up
 Copy this entire directory into your project's root (the root is where existing files will be searched for and new ones generated).

-Make sure to delete this directory when you are done with it so it doesn't accidentally get added to your project.
+[cd into root]

 Make sure your repo is up to date so that there are no conflicts